Simar1300/simar1300/README.md

 # Hi there, I'm Simarpreet! 👋
 Welcome to my GitHub profile!
-I'm passionate about leveraging **data analytics** to solve real-world problems and help businesses make informed decisions.
+I'm passionate about leveraging **data analytics** skills to solve real-world problems and help businesses make informed decisions.
 With a background in **Electronics and Telecommunications Engineering**, I have developed a strong foundation in **data analytics, visualization, and programming tools**.
 I enjoy creating insightful dashboards and reports to drive business value and optimize operations.

 ## About Me
 💼 **Aspiring Data Analyst**